deepjavalibrary/djl/docs/cv_utils.md

 ```

 ## Draw Joints
-You can also draw joints if you have a `Joints` instance generated from a `SimplePose` model.
+You can also draw joints if you have a `Joints` instance generated from a `PoseEstimation` model.
+Here, we'll use the `SimplePose` model from the model zoo!

 ```java
 // Load Pose Detection Model